 Today I stumpled upon a website called The Princess Letters Project.
-She created a post called Re-imagining the Disney Princesses and shared the descriptions and illustrations of Disney princesses in more period-accurate costumes by Claire Hummel.
-I think she (Claire) did a fantastic job!
+She created a post called Re-imagining the Disney Princesses and shared the descriptions and illustrations of Disney princesses in more period-accurate costuming by Claire Hummel.
+I think she did a fantastic job!
 I am reposting this (and adding 2 more princesses) with my comments.
-Please note that I am still learning about historical fashion.
-Please feel free to correct my mistakes so that I can learn more. 🙂

 ‘I went with the mid 1860′s for Cinderella’s dress, the transitory period where the large crinoline takes on a more elliptical shape and moves toward the back.’